 Caution, I have not had much success with the second color coming out properly in the Makerbot.
 If you get it to work, or have a necessary fix, let me know in comments!

 D20 Renumbered by PuppyKhan is licensed under the Creative Commons - Attribution license.

-We're sure PuppyKhan would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure PuppyKhan would love to see what you've printed.
+Please document your print and share a Make with the community.